skriptfabrik/php-openssl/README.md

 $ make style-check
 ```

-### Fix code style
+#### Fix code style

-Some minor code style issues can be fixed with PHP_CodeSniffer.
+Some minor code style issues can also be fixed with PHP_CodeSniffer.

 ```bash
 $ make style-fix